evanwill/refine-lessons/chronicling-api.md

 After the desired information is extracted, the *items* column can be removed using *Edit column* > *Remove this column*.

 Each column could be further refined using other GREL transformations.
-For example, to convert the date to a more readable format, use [date functions](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Date-Functions).
+For example, to convert *date* to a more readable format, use [GREL date functions](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Date-Functions).
 Click on the *date* column > *Edit cells* > *Transform* and use the expression `value.toDate("yyyymmdd").toString("yyyy-MM-dd")`.

 Another common workflow is to extend the data with further URL queries.
 For example, a link to the full issue information can be created based on the *lccn*.
-On *lccn* column > *Edit column* > *Add column based on this column* and use the expression `"http://chroniclingamerica.loc.gov/lccn/" + value + "/" + cells['date'].value + "/ed-1.json"`.
+Create a new column based on *lccn* using the expression `"http://chroniclingamerica.loc.gov/lccn/" + value + "/" + cells['date'].value + "/ed-1.json"`.
 Fetching this URL returns a complete list of the issue's pages, which could then be harvested.

 The headlines of 1865 from the Northwest are ready to enjoy!